holoviz/panel/doc/tutorials/basic/panes.md

 ```

 :::{tip}
-Its key for your success with Panel, that you learn how to navigate the [Component Gallery](../../reference/index.md) and use the *reference guides*.
+It's key for success with Panel to be able to navigate the [Component Gallery](../../reference/index.md) and use the *reference guides*.
 :::

 Click [this link to the Panes Section](../../reference/index.md#panes) of the [Component Gallery](../../reference/index.md).
 Identify the [Markdown Reference Guide](../../reference/panes/Markdown.ipynb) and open it.
 You don't have to spend time studying the details right now.